briemadu/rl4nlp/guidelines.md

 # Guidelines

-Detailed guidelines for this seminar (these are current ideas, they may be changed until the beginning of the course).
+Detailed guidelines for this seminar.

 Each one of you will be the blogger once during the semester, working on one paper of your choice.
 Every participant is always a debater in the audience throughout the semester, except during the week when she/he is a blogger.